CoAxLab/LabHacks-1/labhacks.md

 ##  Programming
 * Start using github.
 It is excellent for version control (instead of having a final_analysisv4p3_really_this_is_final_final.py in your folder you just have analysis.py) and for sharing.
 Other researchers can replicate exactly what you did.
 This will save you time, if someone emails you for example.

+* You or your lab may be most familiar with Matlab.
+It is probably worth switching to Python.
+Python offers simpler syntax and enables system wide interfacing.
+Python is being used by more and more scientists and data scientists and is worth getting comfortable with.
+[Anaconda](https://www.continuum.io/downloads) provides a scientific distribution of python that enables high performance computing and analysis.
+Among many other advantages, python is also open source and free.

 * Become a pro at [bash syntax](https://ss64.com/bash/syntax-keyboard.html) - it will seriously save you a lot of time.

 * Simulate data and make sure that your analysis works the way you think that it is working.